Hanbury ManorWare, England

 The Jacobean-style manor house was built in 1890 for the Hanbury family, and in 1923 it was converted into a girls’ boarding school.
 It remained a school until 1986, when it was ambitiously transformed into a luxury hotel and the prestigious Hanbury Manor Golf & Country Club.

 Harry Vardon originally laid out a nine-hole course in the majestic parkland grounds in the early 1900s, but it was Jack Nicklaus’s eldest son who brought the Hanbury Manor golf course back to life.
-Behind the manor house was an undulating piece of farmland and this was used for the addition of nine new holes and the original Vardon parkland layout was completely revised.
-The official opening took place in 1991, with an exhibition match between Tony Jacklin and Dave Stockton.
+Behind the manor house was an undulating piece of farmland and this was used for the addition of nine new holes.
+Jack Jr. also completely revised the original Vardon parkland layout.
+The official opening took place in 1991 with an exhibition match between Tony Jacklin and Dave Stockton.
 Jack Nicklaus II was there too.

 Hanbury Manor’s tournament potential was quickly recognised and, in 1996, Trish Johnson won the Women’s European Open by five clear shots.
 The following year, the Men’s PGA European Tour arrived in the shape of the English Open and the tournament remained at Hanbury Manor until 1999.

 Scoring well on this demanding course is easier said than done.
 The 8th hole is the toughest on the course, measuring 425 yards with out-of-bounds all the way along the right hand side.
 The approach shot to the green is tricky, even from the middle of the fairway.
 The green is elevated and protected by a lake on the left and a grassy hollow to the right, the ground and the green slope cruelly towards the lake.
 The back nine features some memorable holes, playing through majestic oaks and across numerous lakes.